 Nature is always transforming.
 A transformation is when one thing is turned into another.
-Just like we transform food, water, and oxygen into our own bodies, nature is transforming sunlight and soil to plants and plants to animals.
+Just like we transform food into our own bodies, nature is transforming sunlight and soil to plants and plants to animals.

 Also, humans transform nature in many big ways.
 We turn meadows into pasture for cows, and we turn forests into neighborhoods.
-Everything we own, including our clothes, our computers, our houses and our furniture is a transformation of nature.
-All these things are made by the human economy.
-The economy is what transforms nature into things which humans want, like clothes, houses and computers.
+Everything we own, including our clothes, our computers, our houses and our furniture is made from nature.
+These are all called economic goods.
+The economy transforms nature into economic goods and services like clothes, houses, computers and healthcare.